CLASSICAL LOST AND FOUND

 A continuation of Conductor Rumon Gamba acclaimed survey of film music for Chandos, this CD finds him leading the Côr Caerdydd Chorus and BBC National Orchestra of Wales.
 He delivers stirring accounts of everything, whipping the assembled troops into a sonic tempest for the Benjamin cantata.
 The soloist in the latter, Abigail Sara, is no Cecilia Bartoli (b.
 1966) but gives a serviceable account of it, while organist Rob Court provides some dramatic underpinning.
 Credit should also go to pianist Catherine Roe-Williams for her substantial contribution to the Lucas rhapsody.

-Done in the BBC Hoddinott Hall, Cardiff, Wales, the recordings project a wide, deep soundstage in a suitably warm, reverberant acoustic that adds all the more drama to this music.
+Done in Hoddinott Hall, Cardiff, Wales, the recordings project a wide, deep soundstage in a suitably warm, reverberant acoustic that adds all the more drama to this music.
 The Chandos engineers keep a perfect balance between the various soloists, chorus and orchestra throughout, giving us a pleasing overall sound.
 However, there is some occasional brittleness in the upper registers during massed violin and choral passages.
 Had this been a hybrid disc that probably would not have been the case on the SACD tracks.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, P120425)